john-tvh/VBE_Colours/README.md

 # To download and install VBE_Colours

-The latest version of VBE_Colours is 1.0.0.1 - click to [download](https://github.com/john-tvh/VBE_Colours/wiki) it.
+The latest version of VBE_Colours is 1.0.0.1 - click to [download](https://github.com/john-tvh/VBE_Colours/wiki) it (from the Wiki page).

 VBE_Colours is digitally signed.
 To ensure you have downloaded a valid and safe file, when installing please ensure the publisher is 'John Mallinson' (ie me ... the owner of this site!).
 Once downloaded to your device (the download is a .zip file), extract and then double-click the VBE_Colours_Setup.exe file.
 Depending on your device settings and the number of prior downloads of this specific version of VBE_Colours, your device may display one or more warnings that you will have to accept before you see the VBE_Colours installation wizard which will guide you through the rest of the installation process.